Guides

 Media captionHead out on a walk to clear your head on New Year's Day.

 If you really want to blow off the cobwebs, join the people who mark the start of the year with a swim (or a lightning fast dip) at the Forty Foot.
-This year, there’s a brand new swimming spot just around the corner.
-The Dún Laoghaire Baths reopen to the public on December 13, and while the pool itself is yet to be complete, you can swim from the jetty that juts into the sea towards Sandycove.
+There's also the option of a swim at the Dún Laoghaire Baths; while the pool itself is yet to be complete, you can swim from the jetty that juts into the sea towards Sandycove.

 Media captionVisit the Little Museum of Dublin on New Year's Day.